mnr/writing-wip/emdr astro/whois/whois Kaniela Nakamura Command.md

 *Rome IV* dropped all resources but in unstable orbits, creating a time crunch to return to Venus to complete the station and return it to stable elevation.

-Kaniela is a dissociative personality, consisting of...
+Kaniela is a dissociative personality.

--   *Sparky* - Handles engineering, communications, and maintenance.

--   ??? - Controls landers on Venus surface. i.e. payload specialist & science officer

--   ??? - Medical

--   *Kaniela Nakamura* - Mission command